openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 Shape-changing functionality could be used to turn dynamic model input into a static one and vice versa.
 It is recommended to always set static shapes when the shape of data is not going to change from one inference to another.
-Setting static shapes avoids possible functional limitations, memory and run time overheads for dynamic shapes that vary depending on hardware plugin and model used.
+Setting static shapes avoids possible functional limitations, memory and run-time overheads for dynamic shapes that vary depending on hardware plugin and used model.
 To learn more about dynamic shapes in OpenVINO, see the [dedicated article](../OV_Runtime_UG/ov_dynamic_shapes.md).

 ### Usage of the Reshape Method <a name="usage_of_reshape_method"></a>